casangi/casadocs/docs/tasks/task_feather2.rst

    *sdfactor*

-   Value by which to scale the Single Dish image.
+   Value by which to scale the intensity (pixel values) of the Single Dish image.
 Default is 1.0.
-   Basically modifying the flux scale of the SD image.

    *effdishdiam*

-   **I am not certain how to factor this into the math/algorithm** New effective SingleDish diameter to use in meters [m].
-One can only reduce the dish effective dish diameter in feathering.
-   Default is -1.0 which means leave as is.
+   <Holding off on this for now, since it should in general be implemented by
+   convolving the sd image prior to the FT and by not just modifying B. Not sure if the convolution is a step that should be hidden from the user.>

    *lowpassfiltersd*

-   **I am not certain how to factor this into the math/algorithm** If True the high spatial frequency in the SD image is rejected.
-   Any data outside the maximum uv distance that the SD has illuminated is filtered out.
+   If true, remove high spatial frequencies not sampled from the SD FT image by masking pixels that lie beyond (dish diameter)/lambda wavelengths from the origin before combining the SD FT image with the interferometer FT image. if false, no such masking is performed.

 .. _Examples: